Observation of a Novel Charge Density Wave Superstructure in Monolayer 1T-$VS_{2}$ at Room Temperature and its Evolution in Multilayers: RESULTS

 Figure 4(b) is an HRTEM image of a multilayer VS\textsubscript{2} flake showing a clear ($2\times2$) CDW order.
 The top right inset is the FFT spots corresponding to the HRTEM image, clearly showing the ($2\times2$) CDW order spots and Bragg spots as marked by red and yellow circles, respectively.
 The bottom right inset is the zoomed-in view of the region marked by the white border area, where undistorted Bragg lattice points (yellow) and super-lattice points (red) are marked.
 The distance between two nearest vanadium atoms for the Bragg lattice is half the distance for the ($2\times2$) super lattice.
-This has been verified by measuring the corresponding V-V bond lengths using line profile data of the HRTEM images as depicted in Figure 11 and Table 2 (S5 and S9, Support Information).

-Figures 4(c) and 4(d) are the schematics of a unit cell and the first Brillouin zone, respectively, of VS\textsubscript{2} in reciprocal space, along with the CDW modulation positions (red points) along the $\Gamma$-M direction of the $\Gamma-M-K-\Gamma$ supersymmetry line.
-The calculated q values for the superstructure peaks are given by \space $q\textsubscript{CDW} = (2/7, 2/7, 0)$ which signifies the commensurate superstructure.

-Figures 4(e) and 4(f) are respectively the schematics of the top and side views of the intercalated V\textsuperscript{3+} ions in the VS\textsubscript{2} crystal lattice residing at the ($2\times2$) octahedral void positions between the two VS\textsubscript{2} layers.
+This has been verified by measuring the corresponding V-V bond lengths using line profile data of the HRTEM images as depicted in Figure S5 and Table S2 (Support Information).
+Figures 4(c) and 4(d) show the schematics of the top and side views of the self-intercalated V\textsuperscript{3+} ions in the VS\textsubscript{2} lattice, which appear at the ($2\times2$) octahedral void positions between the two VS\textsubscript{2} layers, respectively.